Day One on the Camino Portugués

 Back in the room for the night, my throat was sore and my hips were aching.
 I had absolutely no idea how I was going to get up again the next day and do another ridiculous 30 kilometers!
 I made a note to myself that I absolutely had to plan better for the next day.

 I was absolutely exhausted when we added on another 1-2 km from where we left off on the Camino and where I stopped recording.
-(See my Google map above.)

 If you plan to reach Alverca on your own day one of the Camino Portugués, I have included the shortcut to Verdelha that we should have taken, on my map above.

-The Way is easy after you join the railroad tracks as you approach town.
+The way to Verdelha is easy after you join the railroad tracks as you approach town.
 Just find the first bridge over the tracks and take it, joining the Estrado do Aeroporto on the other side, to walk northwest into Verdelha.
 Then turn left at the first major roundabout and onto the N10.
 Two roundabouts farther along the N10, you arrive at the A Faia on the corner of the Estrada da Alfarrobeira.

 If only I had paid attention!
 You must plan ahead for this day, because there are no yellow arrows to guide you to Verdelha.